-The Annual Mine Action Plan was realized using the following funding sources - State Budget funds and EU funds.
-It is important to mention that, like in the previous reporting year, in 2021, funds acquired for the demining operations from the EU contribution were significant.
-In 2021 the state budget had the biggest financing share with 69.8 % of the realized funds while EU funds contributed with 30.2%.
-Parallel with the implementation of the non-technical and technical survey activities and clearance operations, the control of marking and, if necessary, additional marking of hazardous areas was conducted in order to create a clear boundary between safe and hazardous areas.
+The Annual Mine Action Plan (MoI) was realized using the following funding sources - State Budget funds, EU funds and Swiss-Croatian Cooperation Programme contribution.
+It is important to mention that, like in the previous reporting year, in 2024, funds acquired for the demining operations from the EU contribution were significant.
+In 2024 the state budget had the biggest financing share with 68,3 % of the realized funds while EU funds contributed with 31.5% along with Swiss-Croatian Cooperation Programme which amounted to further 0,2% of annual mine action designated funds.
+Parallel with the implementation of the non-technical and technical survey activities and clearance operations, the control of marking system and, if necessary, additional marking of hazardous areas was conducted in order to create a clear boundary between safe and hazardous areas.
 The locations of mine danger signs are one of the basic elements of the Mine Information System (MIS) that is available to public via online platform and shown on the maps given to the local authorities, police administration units and individuals that have requested maps on the HA situation.
-On December 31, 2021 the total hazardous areas of the Republic of Croatia was marked with 8.022 mine warning signs, which means almost over 39 mine warning signs per square kilometer of HA.
+On December 31, 2024 the total hazardous area was marked with 2.610 mine warning signs.
+In addition, the Police departments have, during the course of 2024, as a part of their regular activities, Counter explosive unit (EOD) activities and annual public campaign "Less arms, less tragedies" (where the citizens are being educated as a part of EORE activities and in the same time encouraged to turn in their ERW and SALW leftovers from the Homeland War without legal penalty) collected and destroyed 138 AP and 21 AV landmines with different 3.628 pieces of UXO's.
+This includes Air bombs, Naval bombs, hand grenades, cluster bomblets, artillery shells (20 mm and larger), mortar shells in addition to other ERW such as different types of explosives (359 kg) and SALW ammunition (up to 14.5 mm - 411.847 pieces).
+The Police department will continue to implement these programs and activities in the future.
+The weapons and ordinances collected by the Police department were transported and destroyed at Croatia's military facilities.